New motivation, new skills and new connections

-Our Mentoring Programme Officer James Mitchell reflects on Graduation Day for the latest graduates of our Mentoring Women in Business programme.
+Congratulations to the May 2021 graduates of our Mentoring Women in Business Programme!
+Our Mentoring Programme Officer James Mitchell reflects on Graduation Day for the latest graduates of the programme.

 For the Mentoring Women in Business programme Tuesday 8th June was Graduation Day, a special day marking the achievements of 100 women entrepreneurs and their mentors who have graduated from the programme.

 Our graduating mentees and mentors wrapped up their one-on-one mentoring relationships with their very own Graduation Ceremony, where they heard from speakers Cherie Blair CBE QC and renowned tech entrepreneur Rebecca Enonchong, who delivered an inspiring commencement speech.
 In addition to watching a presentation from Mentoring Programme Manager Efe Olokpa about their journeys, participants discussed what they’d learned from the programme and the improvements and growth they have seen in themselves and their businesses.

 It marks a year since May 2020, when the intake began their mentoring journey.
 At that time, our mentees set out to improve their business skills, confidence and networking abilities through strong relationships with fellow business professionals.
 Find out more about how the Mentoring programme works here.

 May 2021’s graduates all embarked on the programme in the midst of the COVID-19 pandemic, which has vastly disproportionately affected women entrepreneurs.
 The increased care burden borne by women during the pandemic, as well as the heavy hit taken by women-dominated industries such as retail and crafts has exacerbated existing inequalities and brought the need for the Mentoring Women in Business programme into even starker focus.